deadlyunicorn/nextjs-e-commerce-app/README.md

 + Commerce.js
 + Auth.js ( 0Auth user login )
 + SendGrid ( order confirmation mails )
++ Mongodb ( for favorite items ) and Mongodb Atlas ( cloud database provider )

-	(I was looking for something free.
+    I was looking for something free.
 That one had 2% commission on orders.
 I didn't plan to actually sell things, so we are good.
 I didn't use the driver.
 I did it using their API with Next.JS 13 fetch().

 	---
 	Alternatives I could use